 The faculty, administration and students of Montana State University-Northern believe that academic honesty and integrity are fundamental to the mission of higher education.
 The University has a responsibility to promote academic honesty and integrity and to assure the highest ethical and professional standards and behavior in the classroom.
 Accordingly, the University has developed procedures that address instances of academic dishonesty.
 Students who violate these standards commit academic misconduct and will be subject to academic and/or disciplinary sanctions.

 Academic misconduct includes cheating; plagiarism; forgery; falsification; facilitation or aiding academic dishonesty; multiple submissions; theft of instructional materials or tests; unauthorized access to, manipulation of or tampering with laboratory equipment, experiments or computer programs without proper authorization; alteration of grades or files; misuse of research data in reporting results; use of personal relationships to gain grades or favors; or otherwise attempting to obtain grades or credit through fraudulent means.

-A description of some forms of academic dishonesty and some examples are provided to help students understand their responsibilities for academic honesty:
+A description of some forms of academic dishonesty and some examples are provided to help students understand their responsibilities regarding academic honesty:

-Cheating: giving, using or attempting to use unauthorized materials, information, notes, study aids or other devices in any academic exercise including unauthorized communication of information.
-Examples of cheating include copying from another student's paper or receiving unauthorized assistance during a quiz, test or examination; using books, notes or other devices such as calculators, during a quiz or test, unless authorized; acquiring without authorization copies of tests or examinations before the scheduled exercise, copying reports, laboratory work or computer programs or files from other students.
+- Cheating: giving, using or attempting to use unauthorized materials, information, notes, study aids or other devices in any academic exercise including unauthorized communication of information.
+Examples of cheating include copying from another student's paper or receiving unauthorized assistance during a quiz, test or examination; unauthorized use of books, notes or other devices such as calculators, during a quiz or test; acquiring without authorization copies of tests or examinations before the scheduled exercise; copying reports, laboratory work or computer programs or files from other students.